 The team uncovers racial covenants, explicit restrictions that prohibited selling one’s home to another race, written into residents’ property deeds.
 Covenants effectively barred people who were not white from owning property.

 “These covenants formed the skeleton of structural racism that the city was built on,” Ehrman-Solberg said.

 “The common narrative you’re taught, especially if you grew up in the city, is that Jim Crow segregation was a Southern thing.
 We fought for the union during the Civil War.
 We didn’t have segregated drinking fountains; there weren't white only signs on parks,” Ehrman-Solberg said.
 “To be confronted with the reality of racial covenants, it really undermined some of the assumptions I had of this city I grew up in."

 Racial covenants became a part of Minneapolis housing in the early 20th century — the earliest the team has found is from 1910.
-At the time, many sections of Minneapolis was still primarily farmland.
-Real estate developers bought large swaths of cheap land and included covenants into their new housing housing developments.
+At the time, many sections of Minneapolis were still primarily farmland.
+Real estate developers bought large swaths of cheap land and included covenants into their new housing developments.

 “These covenants are incredibly explicit.
 There’s no way this can be called anything else except explicit racism,” Ehrman-Solberg said.

 These restrictions pre-date other practices of segregation in the north, including federal redlining and discriminatory city zoning.
 They were eventually ruled unenforceable by the Supreme Court in 1948 and outlawed entirely by the Fair Housing Act in 1968.
 However, they had a great impact on the future of Minneapolis.

 The group has already mapped over 6,000 covenants, and they found over 15,000 covenants in total.